jasontthai/jasonthai.me/_posts/2019-08-12-how-to-host-commento-on-apache-webserver.md

 ```
 Note: the above conf assumes you are not using any TLS/SSL certificates and we are exposing Commento through port 80 which is the default port you can access from your browser.
 If you choose to enable HTTPS for commento,  [follow this tutorial to enable HTTPS on your server](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04).
 This will greatly enhance the security of your Commento service.

-After running the letsencript certbot, the apache config will look something like this instead:
+After running `Letsencrypt certbot`, the apache config will look something like this instead:
 ```apache
 <VirtualHost *:80>
 RewriteEngine on